asaphdanchi/CloudFormation-v1/README.md

-## Repo to explain the CloudFormation topics & hands-on scenarios
+## Repository to explain the CloudFormation topics & hands-on scenarios